gnoack/seccomp-scopes/README.md

 functionality will not be permitted and signal `SIGSYS` to the process.

-For now, only a subset of OpenBSD's features is supported.
+For now, only a subset of OpenBSD's features are supported.

 ## Motivation